Grzegorz Braun: Extinguishing the Hanukkah menorah in the Sejm

 On 12 December 2023, during the first session of the 10th term of the Sejm, Braun put out a Hanukkah menorah with a fire extinguisher, saying that "The people participating in the Satanic cult should be ashamed".
 Security guards ordered the area to be evacuated because of the resultant white cloud of aerosol.
 A woman was taken to a hospital due to respiratory issues caused by the resultant fumes.
 He was excluded from the ongoing session of the Sejm, and punished by having his parliamentary allowance withheld for six months.

+According to a report released by the "Never Again" Association, Braun, referring to the incident, said, "At this time next year, I will be on the lookout for all those who believe that it is necessary to professionally extinguish fires started in public spaces.
+I applaud all forms of protest and attempts to put an end to such activities," in a video published by journalist Leszek Szymowski's YouTube channel.

 The speaker of the Sejm, Szymon Hołownia, announced that a criminal complaint would be filed with prosecutors.
 Hołownia also sent an inquiry to a police commissioner to verify whether Braun has a firearm permit, as he received information from the Marshal Guard that Braun asked in the past if he can deposit a personal firearm in Sejm.
 The Sejm voted to lift Braun's immunity from criminal prosecution in relation to his attack on the Hanukkah menorah.
 Prosecutors previously said that they intended to charge him with seven counts also included earlier incidents of alleged aggression against a former health minister and public property.
 If convicted, he faces up to five years' imprisonment.